WillHarrigan/hawaii_ai_hackathon/README.md

 As climate risks intensify — including rising sea levels, heatwaves, and shifting rainfall patterns — there is an urgent need to make climate information more accessible, trustworthy, and actionable for the broader public.

-Hawaiʻi faces billions in projected climate-related damages, yet limited access to understandable climate data continues to hinder informed decision-making which costs tens of millions dollars annually.
+Hawaiʻi faces billions in projected climate-related damages, yet limited access to understandable climate data continues to hinder informed decision-making.

+---

+## Our Solution

 While powerful generative AI tools like ChatGPT, Gemini, Grok and LLaMA are widely available, they are not built for Hawaiʻi-specific climate data access, trust, or usability.
 Our Kani climate data concierge chatbot is uniquely designed to fill this critical gap by offering local relevance, verified data, and user-centered climate insights.